easyCZ/SLIP-A-2015/report/roy.md

 Selecting Vdd
 -------------

-Due to the fact that the prospeckt runs on a 3.3v power supply to keep the circuit its most simple power wise it would mean picking a 3.3v power source.
+Due to the fact that the prospeckz runs on a 3.3v power supply to keep the circuit its most simple power wise it would mean picking a 3.3v power source.
 However, if we were to select 3.3v for our ECG power supply it would mean that the signal would be biased at 1.515v and the swing would be less than that.
 This presents a major problem when we want come to the ADC stage as a lower voltage would mean less quantization levels and therefore much less resolution when the analog signal is digitalized.
 This is not an acceptable trade-off.

-The next best solution is to run the whole circuit off 9V batteries and use a voltage regulator to step down the power for the prospeckt board.
+The next best solution is to run the whole circuit off 9V batteries and use a voltage regulator to step down the power for the prospeckz board.
 This leaves the ECG circuit with a 4.5v bias and around a 3v swing based on the gain.
 This should therefore yield adequate resolution when passed through the ADC.

 Another power problem
 ---------------------